py85252876/py85252876.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a second-year PhD student at the Univerisity of Virginia, supervised by Prof. Tianhao Wang.
+I am currently a second-year Ph.D. student at the Univerisity of Virginia, supervised by [Prof. Tianhao Wang](https://tianhao.wang/).
 Before that, I obtained my bachelor's degree at Southwest Jiaotong University.

 What's New
 ======